AlCalzone/ioBroker.zwave2/README.md

 	### __WORK IN PROGRESS__
 -->

+### __WORK IN PROGRESS__
+* Brand new icon!
+* Updated `zwave-js` to v2.9.1.
+This includes the following fixes:
+	* Notification CC Reports that are received as a response during the interview are now correctly handled
+	* Status changes for nodes are now handled better
+	* The scenes of the Scene Activation CC are now automatically reset after the duration has elapsed.

 ### 0.8.0 (2020-01-04)
 * The cache file is now saved in `iobroker-data`, so it doesn't get lost between updates
 * Added a button on the device overview tab to clear the cache